SachinDangayach/MERN/HTML/README.md

-# Full Stack Journey by Sachin Dangayach
+# Full Stack Journey by Sachin
 # This code is to create a basic HTML site with my brief introduction